 - The UK Government is providing lenders with a guarantee of 80 per cent on each loan to give them greater confidence in providing loans to small and medium sized businesses.

 - If you obtain a loan as part of this scheme, you will not be charged for this guarantee and nor will your lender.

 - You will be able to apply for loans worth up to £5 million, from over 40 lenders, interest free for the first twelve months as the UK Government will be covering the cost of the repayments.

-- While the British Business Bank has set up CBILS you should approach your lender via their website in the first instance to see if you are eligible for funding, before looking at other lenders.
+- While the British Business Bank has set up this scheme you should approach your lender via their website in the first instance to see if you are eligible for funding, before approaching other lenders.

 - The latest information is available at https://www.british-business-bank.co.uk/ourpartners/coronavirus-business-interruption-loan-scheme-cbils/for-businesses-and-advisors/

 - You can confirm whether or not you are eligible by reading this check list: https://www.british-business-bank.co.uk/wp-content/uploads/2020/03/CBILS-SME-Eligibility-Check-FINAL.pdf